-Elizabeth Michael Uniforms also offers a made-to-measure service at no extra cost to those students who fall outside the school uniform size range.
-Please see this flyer for more details.
+Elizabeth Michael Uniforms also offers a made-to-measure service at no extra cost to those students who fall outside the school uniform size range or have fabric sensitivity.

 A reminder that the PTFA Second Hand Uniform Shop is open 9am - 10am every Thursday morning in the room beside the library.
 We are always looking for uniforms to sell on your behalf.
 For more information please contact Olga at firstname.lastname@example.org